-Development proposals for small residential developments on infill and redevelopment sites within the built-up area of Ide village will be supported subject to proposals being well designed and meeting all relevant requirements of the Local Plan, and where such development:
+Development proposals for small residential developments on infill and redevelopment sites within Ide village will be supported subject to proposals being well designed and meeting all relevant requirements of the Local Plan, and where such development:

-- fills a small, restricted gap in the continuity of existing frontage buildings or on other sites within the built-up area of the village where the site is closely surrounded by buildings; and - ii. does not result in significant encroachment into the countryside; and - iii.
-Provides a suitable and safe access, ensures the privacy of adjoining properties and seeks to enhance the character of the area; and - iv. provides, whenever feasible, for at least one small dwelling, with two or fewer bedrooms, for every one larger dwelling with three or more bedrooms.
+- i. fills a small, restricted gap in the continuity of existing frontage buildings or on other sites within the built-up area of the village where the site is closely surrounded by buildings; - ii. will not involve the outward extension of the settlement boundary of the village; - iii. is not considered to require unsuitable access, reduce the privacy of adjoining properties or is inconsistent with the character of the locality; and - iv. provides, where feasible, for at least one small dwelling, with two or fewer bedrooms, for every one larger dwelling with three or more bedrooms.

 - 4.2 The settlement boundary for the village of Ide as described in the Teignbridge Local Plan is shown on map 2.
 We concur with the Conservation Area Appraisal that there may be opportunities for residential development within the confines of the settlement boundary in the form of infill or the redevelopment of sites with redundant or derelict buildings.
-The NPPF (para.
-57) encourages us to plan positively for the achievement of high quality and inclusive design for all development.
-Policy IDE1 is supportive of such development taking place for good reason and which achieves an enhancement to the character of its locale.
+Our policy IDE1 is supportive of such development taking place for good reason and which achieves an enhancement to the character of its locale.
 The design criteria for development that takes place within the Conservation Area is set out in Appendix 1 of the Ide Conservation Area Appraisal. - 4.3 Any such development however should not be shoe-horned into the village.
 There should be proper access arrangements and no resultant loss of privacy or amenity to adjoining properties. - 4.4 Our Community Consultation in 2014 revealed 82% of respondents supporting housing favoured affordable housing with small scale/environmentally friendly homes in keeping with the character of the village.
 Opinion on the draft policy canvassed during the Community Consultation event in February 2017.
 Almost three-quarters of respondents (73.9%) said they were in favour of the policy.
 The comments we received confirmed that the community is inclined to be supportive of additional housing development that is environmentally-friendly, does not change the character of the village and meets a local need.
 To several respondents, this means smaller affordable dwellings.
-The desire of some of the village's elderly households to down-size but stay in the village was emphasised in the consultation on the Pre-submission Version of the Plan.
-Given the interest in smaller dwellings, expressed by local residents during consultations, we want to maintain a balanced housing stock.
+Given the interest in smaller dwellings, expressed by local residents at consultations, we want to maintain a balanced housing stock.
 New housing development should therefore include as many small as larger dwellings.

-&lt;sup>10 Local Housing Needs Report, Community Council of Devon, February 2012
+10 Local Housing Needs Report, Community Council of Devon, February 2012

-&lt;sup>11 Teignbridge District Conservation Area Character Appraisals, Ide, Teignbridge DC, approved 2010
+11 Teignbridge District Conservation Area Character Appraisals, Ide, Teignbridge DC, approved 2010

 4.5 The Teignbridge Housing Strategy highlights the extent to which the district's demographic profile is likely to age.
 By 2030 almost a third of the population will be over 65, some 10% ahead of England as a whole.
-"People are growing old in Teignbridge, so we need to consider the housing needs of this demographic in the design and delivery of accommodation."
-The most recent Strategic Housing Market Assessment (SHMA) concludes that "the future need for all authorities is concluded to be largely dominated by a need for smaller properties, mostly in the 1 and 2-bedroom size categories" Future housing development in Ide will not have a significant impact on the district's supply but, in seeking 50% of smaller dwellings on all developments, we intend that it will help meet the local demand for smaller dwelling units and down-sizing.
+"People are growing old in Teignbridge, so we need to consider the housing needs of this demographic in the design and delivery of accommodation."12 The most recent Strategic Housing Market Assessment (SHMA) concludes that "the future need for all authorities is concluded to be largely dominated by a need for smaller properties, mostly in the 1 and 2-bedroom size categories"13.
+Future housing development in Ide will not have a significant impact on the district's supply but, in seeking 50% of smaller dwellings on all developments, we intend that it will help meet the local demand for smaller dwelling units and down-sizing.